 Whether through your own expertise?
 Or helping them connect with clients through your blog?
 Or by posting tips and ideas to get more clients?
 It’s important to tell them because that’s how they know what’s in it for them and why they should follow your blog.

-Everyone hangs out on social networks today, and eventually your visitors will also wish to join you on social media.
+Everyone hangs out on social networks today, and as you plan out your first blog post ideas, keep in mind that eventually your visitors will also wish to join you on social media.
 Linking your social channels also builds a more humane connection because your audience will get to know you’re a real person with real passion, and not some AI generating content on the web.

-Your blog post title will decide whether someone should read your article or skip it.
-Induce elements like curiosity, uniqueness, and something catchy that stands out and grabs attention.
-These kinds of headlines and titles are proven to generate more clicks.
+Your blog post title, especially when it's your first blog post, will decide whether someone should read your article or skip it.
+For those wondering what should my first blog post be about, inducing elements like curiosity, uniqueness, and something catchy in the title is a good start.
+These kinds of headlines and blog titles get more organic clicks.

-Below, you’ll discover 20 of the amazing first blog posts to get inspired and to learn how you can stand out in the crowd.
+Below, you’ll discover 20 of the amazing blog examples for beginners to get inspired and to learn how you can stand out in the crowd.

-Here are the first blog posts of popular bloggers that were once in your shoes.
-We’ll talk about the goods of these posts and what you can learn from them.
+We've all been there, wondering what should my first blog post be about or how it should be structured.
+So, here are the first blog posts of popular bloggers that were once in your shoes.
+We’ll talk about the goods of these first blog post examples and what you can learn from them.

 This is a great example of a first blog post.
 Lauren quickly grabs attention with something cute, shares about her, and includes her husband in the intro.
 The best part, she adds a story element by telling how she was struggling with POTS, and how just a light bulb inspired her to start her blog.